 Are messy buns bad for your hair?

-If you’re wearing your hair in the same messy bun every day, it can be damaging.
-Tight hairstyles that you wear often can cause traction alopecia, which is a form of balding.
-Try to mix up your messy bun styles and heights, so it’s not pulling on the same hairs, in the same way, every day.
+It can be damaging if you’re wearing your hair in the same messy bun every day.
+Tight hairstyles you wear often can cause traction alopecia, a form of balding.
+Try to mix up your messy bun styles and heights so it’s not pulling on the same hair in the same way every day.
 You should also avoid tying your hair up in a bun while it’s wet, as this can increase the risk of breakage.

 How do I do a messy bun with long hair?